JustWhit3/osmanip/README.md

   * [**src**](https://github.com/JustWhit3/osmanip/tree/main/osmanip/src): which contains the manipulator definition file [*osmanip.cpp*](https://github.com/JustWhit3/osmanip/blob/main/osmanip/src/osmanip.cpp).
 - [**main**](https://github.com/JustWhit3/osmanip/tree/main/main): which contains the main code [*main.cpp*](https://github.com/JustWhit3/osmanip/blob/main/main/main.cpp), which shows you an example of the manipulator utility and a [*makefile*](https://github.com/JustWhit3/osmanip/blob/main/main/makefile) for code compilation.

-Detailed information about variables and functions utility can be seen in the manipulator declaration and definition files, since for each passage a proper comment has been added before several command lines.
+> **Note**
+>

-Note: the structure of the repository may seems more complex than what is needed, since there are many subdirectories and a makefile for compilation, that can be avoided in this case, due to the simplicity of the code structure, however I usually prefer keeping this structure in all my projects.
+>The structure of the repository may seems more complex than what is needed, since there are many
+>subdirectories and a makefile for compilation, that can be avoided in this case, due to the
+> simplicity of the code structure, however I usually prefer keeping this structure in all
+> my projects.
 Therefore is is just a matter of conventions.

 ## Run the code